Do you want to learn what things do in San Andres, Colombia?

 Aside from having travel insurance, those are the most important things to remember when planning a trip to San Andres for yourself!

-Also, remember to keep your tourist card hand because you’ll need to hand it over to the authorities right before you leave the island.
+Also, remember to keep your tourist card handy because you’ll need to hand it over to the authorities right before you leave the island.

 Raizales in San Andres